Aidar5/nattoeng/docs/source/book/04_data_structures/9a_check_type.rst

 ``isalnum()``
 ^^^^^^^^^^^^^

-The ``isalnum()`` пmethod makes it possible to check whether a string consists of letters or numbers:
+The ``isalnum()`` пethod makes it possible to check whether a string consists of letters or numbers:

 .. code:: python